 There’s no need to order take-out when you can cook up this flavor-packed kung pao tempeh stir-fry at home!
 You’ll love all of the hearty textures in the stir-fry thanks to bell peppers, bok choy, tempeh, scallions, and peanuts.
 And if you’re a fan of ginger or garlic or both, you’ll enjoy plenty of that here, too.
 Whisk the kung pao stir-fry sauce (or, just call it “awesome sauce!”) in advance to get it to the table fast.
-To enjoy, pair it with steamed brown rice.
-Or, for bonus intrigue, try it with my grain-free three-seed pilaf (yep, the recipe for it is below)!

 Sorry peanuts!
 I turned your Asian-style peanut noodles into pistachio butter noodles.
 But, my tastebuds are not sorry at all!
 The pistachio flavor worked beautifully in this udon noodle dish.
 You’ll find a couple other special twists here, too.
 The jasmine green tea creates a surprisingly fragrant note to the sauce.
 And the no-sugar-added fruit spread provides just the right amount of sweet balance to the saltiness of the tamari.